-When some form of user-controlled input is inevitably reflected in response, the output should be encoded to prevent the browser interpreting it as content to render.
+When some form of user-controlled input is inevitably reflected in response, the output should be encoded to prevent the browser from interpreting it as content to render.
 Depending on which context the input is placed in depends on what type of encoding needs to be used.
 OWASP provides a comprehensive XSS prevention cheat sheet with how to implement this and more tips on XSS prevention.

 Embrace a secure development lifecycle

 Arguably one of the most important tips to defending any web application, not just applicable for XSS attacks, is ensuring the application is part of a secure development lifecycle (SDLC).
-If implemented properly, a SDLC helps guide the development of a robust and secure application from its conception.
-This reduces the amount of time and expense needed to remediate vulnerabilities found in the application if a SDLC was not used.
+If implemented properly, an SDLC helps guide the development of a robust and secure application from its conception.
+This reduces the amount of time and expense needed to remediate vulnerabilities found in the application if an SDLC was not used.
 Not to mention, the potential risk to a company’s reputation if a security breach were to occur due to weak defences.